dynamsoft-docs/barcode-reader-docs-mobile/programming/objectivec-swift/faq/min-system-requirements.md

 ---
 layout: default-layout
-title: Minimum system requirements - DBR iOS FAQs.
+title: What are the minimum system requirements of Dynamsoft Barcode Reader iOS?
 keywords: Dynamsoft Barcode Reader, FAQ, Mobile, tech basic, ios, requirements
-description: What are the minimum system requirements of Dynamsoft Barcode Reader iOS? - DBR iOS FAQs.
+description: What are the minimum system requirements of Dynamsoft Barcode Reader iOS?
 needAutoGenerateSidebar: true
 ---